-When one gem importer buys pink sapphire from Burma tribesmen, they call it ruby — and don’t take kindly to contradiction.
+When importer Richard Postrel buys pink sapphire from Burma tribesmen, they call it ruby—and don’t take kindly to contradiction.

-When another importer buys pink sapphire from Sri Lankan dealers, they call it padparadscha (an extremely rare pinkish-orange sapphire) — and act offended if you suggest otherwise.
+When cutter Reggie Miller buys pink sapphire from Sri Lankan dealers, they call it padparadscha (an extremely rare pinkish-orange sapphire)—and act offended if you suggest otherwise.

+Given such color blindness, dealers sitting on inventories of pink sapphire who wished to be honest about their goods had to sit on them—unless they had deep reddish-pink stones from Burma many in the trade considered ruby.
+Even today, these Burmese sapphires are the center of a raging nomenclature controversy regarding the crossover point from pink sapphire to ruby.
 Many dealers, as well as gemologists, contend that calling any pink corundum “sapphire” is a misnomer.
 Pink, they argue, is simply light red and, therefore, all such stones should be called ruby.
-If the trade must use the term pink, this faction urges that such stones be known as pink ruby rather than pink sapphire.
+If the trade must use the term pink, this contingent urges these stones be known as pink ruby rather than pink sapphire.

 But pink sapphire specialists seem content to leave things as they are.
 “It’s a gemological issue.
-Pink is just different than red,” says one New York gem dealer.
+Pink is just different than red,” says David Cohen, Rafco International Inc., New York.
 “So leave the pink corundums associated with sapphire and the red ones associated with ruby.”
-It is a sign of pink sapphire’s growing acceptance that more and more dealers agree with him.

-That doesn’t stop people from trying, especially dealers and gemologists armed with a smattering of color science.
-They’ll tell you pink isn’t even a recognized spectrum color, merely “de-saturated red.”
-Maybe so, but pink is, and has always been, recognized as a color distinct from red in the jewelry and, for that matter, fashion world.
-In fact, even dealers who long ago insisted that pink sapphire was the same as ruby implicitly acknowledged there is a difference between pink and red stones by diving ruby into two categories: “feminine” for pink and “masculine” for red.
+That doesn’t stop people from trying, especially dealers and gemologists armed with a little color science.
+They’ll tell you pink isn’t even a recognized spectrum color, merely “desaturated red.”
+Maybe so, but pink is, and has always been recognized as a color distinct from red in the jewelry and, fashion worlds.
+In fact, even dealers who long ago insisted that pink sapphire was the same as ruby implicitly acknowledged there is a difference between pink and red stones by dividing pink into two categories: “feminine” and “masculine.”
+Today, pink sapphire needs no cover-up or apologies.

-While not as important as color, clarity also has a big bearing on the value of pink sapphire.
-Indeed, one drawback of Burma stones is their tendency to be more included than pinks from other sources.
-Because most pink sapphire is lighter in tone and less saturate in color than ruby, dealers advise buying only eye-clean stones.
-“Inclusions are much more noticeable in pastel-color stones,” notes a dealer.
+But color alone does not justify premium prices for pink sapphire.
+While not as important as color, clarity has a big bearing on the value of pink sapphire.
+Indeed, one drawback of Burma stones, comments New York dealer Isaac Aharoni, Isaac Aharoni Inc., is their tendency to be more included than the Sri Lankan variety.
+Because most pink sapphire is lighter in tone and less saturate in color than ruby, dealers advise jewelers to buy eye-clean stones.